RIAEvangelist/serialport-js/README.md

         'hello'
     );

-### find an open serial port and interact with it.
+### find, then open serial port and communicate with it bi-directionally.

     var serialjs=require('serialport-js');